berrydev-ai/gqai/README.md

 This file tells gqai where to find your GraphQL schema and operations.

-*Note: The schema also tells gqai where to execute the operations.
+*Note: The `schema` parameter tells gqai where to execute the operations.
 This must be a live server rather than a static schema file*

-2. Write a GraphQL operation
+2. Add a GraphQL operation

 `get_all_films.graphql`:
 ```graphql